 In my opinion, I think Axelson, who was completely out of ammo and suffering from major trauma to the head, crawled away from the firefight to a safe area where he could die in peace.
 Once his body was recovered by the SEALs, who were adamant about being the ones to carry him, we took him to a nearby ex-fil point.

 It was about this time that the morale went down as we realized maybe the SEALs never made it out alive.

-The night of the second day I woke up to a massive explosion in the mountain tops above our positions.
-It turns out that fast movers dropped a huge payload on Taliban forces who were setting up in the hills to engage us.
-The survivors attempted to drop mortars and shoot small arms fire from above but it was incredibly ineffective.
-The air assets were looking out for us the entire time, but most of the guys couldn’t get any sleep for the 2nd night in a row.
-The enemy fighters were an annoying nuisance at best but we remained alert the entire night.
+The night of the second day, I woke up to a massive explosion in the mountain tops above our positions.
+It turns out that fast movers dropped a huge payload on Taliban forces, who were setting up in the hills to engage us.
+The survivors attempted to drop mortars and shoot small arms fire from above, but it was incredibly ineffective.
+The air assets were looking out for us the entire time, but most of the guys couldn’t get any sleep for the second night in a row.
+The enemy fighters were an annoying nuisance at best, but we remained alert the entire night.

 SOFREP: You guys were humping over some of the worst terrain for going on two days now, barely anybody has slept, and now morale was low with the realization that at least one SEAL was dead – what did day three have in store for you?

 Doc: It was a mess, we had little water, probably no food left, it was incredibly hot, and nobody had gotten any sleep.
 The first person who fell out was the radio operator who overheated, and I had to put an IV into him – those radios weigh a ton.
 We knew we were heading towards the ex-fil point where helicopters would come to take us home, so it made the movement a little easier knowing we were out of here soon.